 This tree bears the name of the city of London because of its popular use during the Industrial Revolution.
 As factories spewed soot and pollutants into the air, they would settle on the local plants and make them look drab.
 The London plane-tree, however, has the characteristic of bark exfoliation.
 The soot-encrusted bark would fall off, leaving a trunk that was clean and aesthetically pleasing.

-The best zones for this tree are 5-8.
+The best zones for this tree are 5 to 8.

-This tree reaches a mature height of 60-100' tall and can be up to 80' wide.
+This tree reaches a mature height of 60 to 100' tall and can be up to 80' wide.
 At first, it has a pyramidal shape.
 As time passes the branches spread to form into a rounded or irregular shape.

 Choose a planting spot where your London plane-tree will benefit from full sun for the best results.
 It is also able to tolerate a little shade.

 The foliage resembles a maple leaf.
-They feature three to five lobes and are 4-9" long.
+They feature three to five lobes and are 4" to 9" long.
 During spring and summer, they are medium or dark green, shifting to yellowish-brown in the fall.